nguyenjenny/spark_shared_repo/README.md

 For SPARK, we have broken up into two different groups.
 In each group, we have chosen a dataset from **Kaggle** to answer some question about the data.

 ## Group 1
 Group 1 is exploring a dataset of Star Wars characters.
+Please check out their project [here](/group_01)

 ## Group NarWolves
 Group NarWolves is exploring a dataset Marvel vs DC films and their IMDB rating.
+Please check out their project [here](/group_02)